Tsuro: Variants

 After Calliope Games began publishing Tsuro, different versions and spin-offs of the game were created.
-The game also has an app for mobile devices created by Thunderbox Entertainment.
+The game is available for mobile devices and computers with apps developed by Thunderbox Entertainment.
 The game also has been published in multiple languages including a German, a Greek and a multilingual version.

 The German version of Tsuro was published in 2007 by KOSMOS.
 In addition to the language translation, the game's individual player pieces were little tree figures instead of the dragon stones, and the board was made two-sided, with the other side being a 7×7 grid.
 The 35 unique tiles were expanded to a set of 64, with some duplication of paths, and players would randomly choose 35 (plus the Dragon/Next tile) for play on the 6×6 side of the board.
 The KOSMOS-published variant was licensed by a Greek publisher, Kaissa, and released in that market.

 The first Tsuro spin-off created was a Star Wars-themed spin-off called Asteroid Escape.
 This version of Tsuro was published in 2011 by Abysse Corp, exclusively in France.
 Asteroid Escape has additional asteroid tiles, which remove any player that lands on them instantly.
 They are placed on the board randomly at the start of (and occasionally during) the game, and move randomly as the game progresses, consuming any tiles or players in their path.
 The board is also slightly larger, 7x7 instead of 6x6.
 In addition, the player's individual pieces are cardboard spaceships.

 In 2012, Calliope Games published Tsuro of the Seas, which included similar changes, after receiving funding from Kickstarter.
 The game's creators included the original creator of Tsuro, Tom McMurchie, and Jordan Weisman.
 Tsuro of the Seas has a few changed gameplay aspects and visuals, including player pieces shaped like boats and daikaiju tiles, which are equivalent to the asteroid tiles.